The Human Truth Foundation

 q=189.

-Equatorial Guinea comes 139th in the world regarding the year from which women could participate in democracy.
+Equatorial Guinea ranks 139th in the world when it comes to the year from which women could participate in democracy.

 Women now have equal rights in the vast majority of countries across the world.
 Although academic literature oftens talks of when a country "grants women the right to vote", this enforces a backwards way of thinking.
 Women always had the right to vote, however, they were frequently denied that right.
 The opposition to women's ability to vote in equality with man was most consistently and powerfully opposed by the Catholic Church, other Christian organisations, Islamic authorities and some other religious and secular traditionalists.